Armidale Regional Council

 The Armidale Region is a local government area in the New England and Northern Tablelands regions of New South Wales, Australia.
 This area was formed in 2016 from the merger of the Armidale Dumaresq Shire with the surrounding Guyra Shire.

 The combined area covered the urban area of Armidale and the surrounding region, extending primarily eastward from the city through farming districts to the gorges and escarpments that mark the edge of the Northern Tablelands.

 The Armidale Region is administered by the Armidale Regional Council.

-The mayor of the Armidale Region is Cr.
-Sam Coupland, an independent politician.
+The mayor of the Armidale Region is Sam Coupland, an independent politician.

 History

 On 1 July 2019, Tingha was transferred from Armidale Region to Inverell Shire.

 Towns, villages and other locations

 In addition to the main centre of and the town of Guyra, the villages located in the area include Ben Lomond, Black Mountain, Dangarsleigh, Ebor, Hillgrove, Kellys Plains, Llangothlin, and Wollomombi.

 Oban is a rural location covering 72.607 km2 within the Armidale Regional LGA, with 7 residents.